catenarytransit/catenary-backend/readme.md

 1. `cargo sqlx database drop`
 This drops your old development database so you can create a new one.
+If this doesn't work, you can run `DROP DATABASE catenary WITH (FORCE)` in the psql shell.

 2. `cargo sqlx database create`
 This creates a new sqlx database